If you're wondering how to find the reciprocal, we're here to help with this easy-to-use reciprocal calculator.

 What is a reciprocal?

-A reciprocal in maths is one divided by the number in question (also known as the multiplicative inverse).
+A reciprocal in math is one divided by the number in question (also known as the multiplicative inverse).

 The reciprocal of x = 1/x